bcgov/nr-polaris-collection/polaris/deploy/roles/webapp/readme.md

 ## Role Variables

+All variables are prefixed with `webapp_` to indicate they are specific to this role.

 | variable | required | default | description |
 | -------- | -------- | ------- | ----------- |
 | `webapp_war` | yes | {} | See [webapp_war map](#webapp-war-map) |